Perrym14/GigHubApp/README.md

 # GigHubApp

+## Descrption
-Descrption: GigHub is a simple site that allows users to keep up to date with performing Artists.
+GigHub is a simple site that allows users to keep up to date with performing Artists.
 Users can track gigs they're attending or an artist they're following.
 An Artist can add a gig and specify what venue they're performing at, what date and time, and what genre of music it is.
 That artist can later edit or cancel a gig which then, would send notifications to users who are either attending that gig or following the artist.
 Users can also search for gigs that are performed by a specific artist, genre, or venue location.